 A key for Waking was provided for Gideon’s Gaming by Tiny Build.

 If you made it this far you should totally check out my other reviews or my Kofi page.
-I don’t run ads on this site, I count entirely on the generosity of readers for support.
+Or just share my stuff around, that helps too and it’s free.

 - An incredibly touching and heartfelt concept that puts you in the game and crafts power from your real memories